mshayev92/njwg-encampment/README.md

 - Basic rate limiting slows down brute-force passphrase/password guessing and URL scraping.
 - Every login attempt (device gate and per-position) is logged to a `LoginLog` tab, auto-created on first use, for after-action review.

+### Writable sheets: Roster, Schedule, Announcements, BlackFlagStatus

+Roster and Schedule are editable from the app (not just read-only).
+Writing to any of these four requires **both**:
+- the normal view page id in that position's `Pages` column (`roster`, `schedule`, or `announcements` — the same id that controls nav visibility), **and**
+- a separate **edit id**: `edit-roster`, `edit-schedule`, or `edit-announcements`.

+Seeing a page no longer implies being able to edit it.
+A position with `Pages = "schedule"` can view Schedule but not touch it; a position with `Pages = "schedule,edit-schedule"` can view and edit it.
+The three edit ids are independent — mix and match freely, e.g. `Pages = "roster,edit-roster,schedule,inspections"` gives Roster edit rights but Schedule stays view-only for that position.

+`UniformInspections` stays writable by any signed-in position, since any position that can reach Inspections needs to be able to submit scorecards — there's no `edit-inspections` id.

+Roster deletes go through a new `delete` action in `Code.gs` (`handleDelete`), gated by the same edit-id check as writing to that sheet.

+The Schedule/Roster edit buttons in the app itself only render for positions whose session actually carries the matching edit id — but that's a UI convenience only; `assertPageWriteAccess_` in `Code.gs` is what actually enforces this on every write, regardless of what the browser shows.

 ### ⚠️ Important tradeoff: CCT/Administrator passwords are stored as PLAINTEXT in the sheet

 Unlike the device passphrase (hashed, never stored anywhere readable), the `CCT` and `Administrator` passwords live as **plain, unhashed text** directly in the `StaffAccess` tab's `Password` column, by deliberate choice, so they're simple to set and change — just type into the cell.